HBC Rouvy Ride - Australia

 Cue Sheet:

-Saturday Club Ride - Columbia Cycle Club Scarecrow Ride
+Saturday Club Ride - Burwood and Back

 Club members: interested in leading a ride?
 Learn more here and reach out to the club’s Ride Chair!